italia/daf-replicate-ingestion/km4city-to-kafka.md

 ## Building the container

+Before building the container you must generate a valid configuration in `src/resources/application.yml` (see above).

 ### With dockerfile-maven

-Thanks to Spotify's [Dockerfile Maven](https://github.com/spotify/dockerfile-maven/) plugin, you can create a container image for the service with.
+Thanks to Spotify's [Dockerfile Maven](https://github.com/spotify/dockerfile-maven/) plugin, you can create a container image for the service as follows:

 ```
 $ mvn dockerfile:build